IchBinLeoon/anisearch-discord-bot/README.md

 - `setprefix <prefix>:` Changes the current server prefix.
 Max 5 characters.

 - `setchannel [ID]:` Sets the channel for the anime episode notifications.
 If no channel ID is specified, the current one is used.
-Can only be used by a server administrator.

 - `removechannel:` Removes the channel set for the anime episode notifications.
-Can only be used by a server administrator.

 ### Admin
 Can only be used by the bot owner.